ChristianLoizou/Shorts/chordreadingpractice/README.md

 ### Known Bugs / Improvements
-* Quality of PNG generated will be improved
+* Quality of PNG generated must be improved
+* Some chords don't have correct amount of notes